Characters of Persona 3: Aigis

 In the Persona 3: FES expansion, the player can access an epilogue to the main game called The Answer ("Episode Aegis" in the Japanese version).
 Aigis is the main playable protagonist, inheriting the power to summon multiple Personas including Orpheus (オルフェウス, Orufeusu) of The Fool Arcana, but loses the ability to use Orgia Mode.
 During her story, Aigis is filled with grief over the death of the main story's protagonist and wishes to become a mere machine as she once was, until Metis makes her realize that she's still able to fulfil her promise made to the main story's protagonist.
 With this realization, she decides to continue attending Gekkoukan High as Yukari's roommate rather than returning to the lab, as she had initially planned.

-The protagonist can also date Aigis in Persona 3: FES and Portable as the Aeon Arcana (永劫, Eigō), and when the Social Link maxes, she will fall in love with the protagonist, regardless of gender and in the female protagonist's case in Portable, Aigis expresses lament towards the female protagonist not being a male.
+The protagonist can also date Aigis in Persona 3: FES and Portable as the Aeon Arcana (永劫, Eigō), and when the Social Link maxes, she will confess her love to the protagonist, regardless of gender and in the female protagonist's case in Portable, Aigis expresses lament towards the female protagonist not being a male.

 Aegis: The First Mission follows Aigis' adventures before she sealed Death.
 She also appears as a playable character in Persona 4 Arena, which takes place over two years after "The Answer".
 Using Athena as her Persona, Aigis joins Mitsuru and Akihiko in their search of another Anti-Shadow weapon, Labrys, that was stolen from Mitsuru.
 Also, in Elizabeth's story mode, she, along with her successor and fellow Wild Card wielder Yu Narukami, help Elizabeth understand the true nature of the Wild Card.

-Aigis was created to remind people of the robots being used in manga, even though Shigenori Soejima admits that he didn't want to create her since a robot like her does not exist currently in the modern world.
+Aigis was created to remind people of the robots being used in manga, even though Shigenori Soejima admits that he initially had hesitations about her creation since a robot like her does not exist currently in the modern world.
+However, he also noted that she came to be a vital part of creating a unique identity for the game, and that she was one of the most popular characters among the developers.
 She is portrayed by ZAQ in Persona 3: The Weird Masquerade and Kanon Miyahara in the Persona 4 Arena and the Persona 4 Arena Ultimax Song Project stage plays.